OpenTermsArchive/contrib-versions/Amazon/unknown.md

+Find more solutions

-Amazon Device Support  › Amazon Device Terms, Warranties, and Notices › Location Services FAQ
+Go Amazon Device Support  › Amazon Device Terms, Warranties, and Notices › Location Services FAQ

 How do location services work on Fire tablets?